Shishirise/2143-Object-Oriented-Programming/Assignment/PO1/01-Uml_Design.md

 ## Relationships

 - **Candy (1..*) --- JSONDBManager (Composition):**
-  The `JSONDBManager` acts as a manager responsible for maintaining data integrity for multiple `Candy` objects.
+  The `JSONDBManager` is responsible for maintaining data integrity for multiple `Candy` objects.
 It ensures the smooth operation of data storage and retrieval for the candies it oversees.

 - **JSONDBManager (1) --- CandyManager (Composition):**
   The `CandyManager` is equipped with a single instance of `JSONDBManager` (referred to as `json_db`), which handles all file-related operations, such as loading and saving data, thereby centralizing file management responsibilities.